amethyst-studio/meta/SUPPORT.md

 documentation that is generated at each push to main and staging.

 - [User Documentation and Troubleshooting](https://docs.amethyst.live/)

-## Live Chatting

-Still need more assistance?
-Reach out to us in
-[our Discord Server](https://invite-to.amethyst.live/).
-Here we can offer more real-time support and attempt to solve your issues faster.

 ## Security and Official Support